dennisbrowngerminiasi/omega-bull-data-manager/README.md

 The client should respond with the usual `release_ibkr` request once its own IBKR session has been dropped so the server can retry the connection.

+Before each download cycle the data manager verifies that it is still connected to Trader Workstation.
+If the connection has been taken by another process it again triggers a `release_ibkr` request and skips the download until the session becomes available.

 If the data manager loses its own Trader Workstation connection while a client holds the reservation, the server sends a `release_ibkr` message with `{"status":"release_requested"}` to the connected client.
 Upon receiving this